numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 person in private.

-https://numpy.org/about/ already says that NumPy has a "funding and grants" team, however that is not the case.
+https://numpy.org/about/ already says that NumPy has a "funding and grants" team.
+However that is not the case.
 We propose to organize this team, name team members on it, and add the names of those team members plus a dedicated email address for the team to the About page.